Skip to content

 FootForward

-A training package to support the Aboriginal and Torres Strait Islander health workforce provide diabetes foot care in community.
+A training package to support diabetes foot care in community settings.

-Online modules for the health workforce supporting Aboriginal and Torres Strait Islander people living with diabetes.
+Free online modules for health professionals working with Aboriginal and Torres Strait Islander peoples.

 Diabetes Yarning Online

-The Diabetes Yarning program aims to encourage more yarning about diabetes, and is for people living with diabetes or those who support people living with diabetes.
+An online program to encourage more yarning about diabetes, for people living with diabetes and those who support them.

 NDSS News